syncfusion/xamarin.android-docs/xamarin-android/SfPdfViewer/Getting-Started.md

 ## Unloading PDF document from the Viewer

-The SfPdfViewer control allows you to unload the PDF document from the viewer, when the PDF document is not in use anymore.
+The Xamarin.Android PDF Viewer (SfPdfViewer) control allows you to unload the PDF document from the viewer, when the PDF document is not in use anymore.
 This releases the PDF document and all its associated resources of the application.

 You need to call the Unload method of SfPdfViewer control as in the below code snippet to achieve the same.